uschen/docker-rpi4-imagebuilder/README.md

     # ./build-image -i docker-rpi4-imagebuilder:19.10 -o output ~/directory_with_the_scripts
     time ./build-image -i docker-rpi4-imagebuilder:19.10 -o output .

+    # A first build of a kernel takes about 30 min on my dual core i3 system.
-    # This takes less than ten minutes on my system.
+    # This takes about ten minutes the second run through due to the use of ccache.